Every knee will bow before Jesus Christ, the Great God and Savior (Titus 2:13) and every tongue will confess His name:

-Then just before the risen Christ ascended to heaven, he told His disciples they would receive this living water in Jerusalem:
+Then just before the risen Christ ascended to heaven, he told His disciples they would receive this living water, the Holy Ghost, in Jerusalem:

 And, being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith he, ye have heard of me.
 For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence (Acts 1:4-5).

-And on the day of Pentecost He poured out the living water, the Holy Ghost as promised:
+And on the day of Pentecost He poured out the Holy Ghost as promised:

 And when the day of Pentecost was fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
 And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance (Acts 2:1-4).